diego-ninja/docker/README.md

 This package is a fork of [spatie/docker](https://github.com/spatie/docker) with some adaptations to fit my particular needs.

-As major differences, this package drops php 7.x support and gives the possibility of use the library with already created containers.
-Besides that, all methods returning a Symfony Process object, now accepts an $async flag to run the process asynchronously, using the start method instead the run.
-Finally, the start method now accepts an optional callable, if present, the callable is called continuously while the container starts, the callable receives the Symfony Process object as only parameter.
+As major differences, this package drops php 7.x support and gives the possibility to use the library with already created containers.
+Also, all methods that return a Symfony process object now accept an $async flag to run the process asynchronously, using the start method instead of run method.
+Finally, the start method now accepts an optional callable, if present the callable will be called continuously as the container runs, this callable will take the [Symfony Process](https://symfony.com/doc/current/components/process.html) object as its only parameter.

 ```php
 $containerInstance = DockerContainerInstance::fromExisting("test-runner"); // uses a running container